rotger711/Friends-of-OpenBikeSensor.github.io/getting_started/usage.md

 ## Quick start guide
 > This assumes you have a working OpenBikeSensor.
 [If not start here](/readme.md)

-In case you might get a OpenBikeSensor, you should do some first steps.
+In case you might get an OpenBikeSensor, you should do some first steps.

 1. Check, if your handlebar fits the OpenBikeSensor's display/button holder.
 There are basically two different kinds of handlebars: thinner ones, with a 25,4mm diameter and the other ones, with a 31.8mm diameter.
 You might create some kind of adapter, if the device is designed for 31,8mm and you have a 25,4mm handlebar, but the other way around is not possible